Shaddix/dnd-kit-sortable-tree/README.md

 ### Data configuration (each TreeItem element could define them):

-- `TreeItem.canHaveChildren` - each item in `data` array could define `canHaveChildren: false` to prevent any node from being dragged into the current one
+- `canHaveChildren` - Default: `true`.
+If set to `false`, prevents any node from being dragged into the current one
+- `disableSorting` - Default: `false`.
+If set to `true`, prevents node from being dragged (i.e. it can't be sorted or moved to another node)

 ### Tree configuration (props of `<SortableTree>`)